neoneye/simon-arc-lab/README.md

 ---

-# Explaining what is inside the datasets that I'm using for LLM training
+# Inside the datasets that I'm using for LLM training

 My datasets are public on huggingface. https://huggingface.co/neoneye